dragoon/dragoon.github.io/_posts/2020-06-13-aws-sagemaker-setup.md

 * Not being dependent on the supported library versions for pre-built images.
 Pre-built Sagemaker images typically lag behind the latest library versions.
 With Docker you can ship any version you want, for example Tensorflow latest dev build.
 * Building a custom Docker image allows to include both public and private dependencies in an easy way.

-This guide assumes the following directory structure of your ML project:
+This guide assumes the following directory structure of your ML project[^1]:

 {% highlight plaintext %}
 MY_ML_PROJECT/